ConteMassimiliano/Computer_Vision_Project/README.md

-# Computer_Vision_Project
-Let's count the number of people in each frame
+# Vision and Cognitive Services Project
+By *Massimiliano Conte* and *Pierpaolo D'Odorico*

 How to set:
 * Go to https://www.kaggle.com/fmena14/crowd-counting
 * Download images.npy and labels.npy
-* Put them in the main directory
+* Put them in the data/
 * Go to https://www.kaggle.com/tthien/shanghaitech
-* Download archive.zip, extract all blabla
+* Download archive.zip, extract all and put it in data/

+Pre trained models are not here since they are too heavy for github.